-NOTE 6 - RELATED-PARTY TRANSACTIONS
+NOTE 7 - RELATED-PARTY TRANSACTIONS

-Fidelity and the Trustee manage certain Plan investment options.
+The Trustee manages certain Plan investment options.
 These transactions qualify as exempt party-in-interest transactions.

 The Master Trust holds common shares of UTC, the Plan sponsor, and these qualify as exempt party-in-interest transactions.